 Expected credit losses to be measured through a loss allowance.
 The Company recognises lifetime expected losses for all contract assets and / or all trade receivables that do not constitute a financing transaction.
 In determining the allowances for doubtful trade receivables, the Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and is adjusted for forward looking information.
 The expected credit loss allowance is based on the ageing of the receivables that are due and allowance rates used in the provision matrix.
-For all other financial assets, expected credit losses are measured at an amount equal to the 12-months expected credit losses or at an amount equal to the 12 months expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
+For all other financial assets, expected credit losses or at an amount equal to the 12-months expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.